 If you smell gas or start feeling ill when gas appliances are in use, it is important to act quickly.

-- If you are feeling ill visit your GP or the hospital immediately and tell them that your symptoms may be related to carbon monoxide poisoning
+- if you are feeling ill contact NHS 111 or your GP or the hospital immediately and tell them that your symptoms may be related to carbon monoxide poisoning

 Having a gas safety check